 Some metal products have actual mechanical interlocks between the panels.
-These products, if properly designed and installed, will often perform better in uplift tests than will overlapping panels or panels with a "slip lock" rather than a true interlock.
+These products, if properly designed and installed, will often perform better in uplift tests than will panels that overlap or have a "slip lock" rather than a true interlock.
 Some products with overlapping panels, though, will have fasteners driven right through the overlap and that can also make them perform very well.